wisteria-hill-technologies/stripe-with-react-example/README.md

 # Stripe React UI and Express Server
-Just experimenting practicing Stripe integration with react and express.
+Stripe integration Examples with react and express.